Ask a seasoned travel writer about the biggest changes in their profession in the last decade, and they’ll definitely mention technology in some form.

 The app itself offers similar features to its competitor: write directly on the screen with your finger (or its Digital Pen, for sale separately), keeping the look of handwriting.
 So, if you’re an Evernote junkie who uses your iPad as your primary tool, check out Penultimate.

 Inspiration, as we all know, can hit at the strangest of moments.
 The ByWord text editor eliminates the pressure of needing to be in the right place to sit down and write, syncing between Apple devices so you can start a piece on the go, and finish it from the comfort of your home or hotel room.

 The app offers the simplest interface, eliminating all distractions, and has a highlighter option for text that needs extra attention.
 The dark theme is easy on the eyes, should inspiration show up when you thought you were already done for the day.

 Even if you don’t, the app has a couple of cool features worth checking out.
-Focus Mode, for instance, dims the whole text out except for the single sentence you are working on, helping you resist the temptation to correct other parts of the piece.
-It also lets you import import images, giving you an idea of what the piece will look like when finished.
+Focus Mode, for example, dims the whole text out except for the single sentence you are working on, helping you resist the temptation to correct other parts of the document.
+It also lets you import images, giving you an idea of what the piece will look like when finished.